inkstitch/inkstitch/_docs/001-004-workflow.md

 When you're designing for embroidery machines that can't cut the thread mid-sew or switch colors automatically, you're going to want to optimize your stitch path to reduce or hide jump stitches and make minimal color changes.
 Also try to avoid stitching over jump stitches when possible, because it's a total pain to trim them by hand when you do.

 The order of stitching also affects how the fabric pulls and pushes.
 Each stitch will distort the fabric, and you'll need to take this into account and compensate accordingly.
 [More Information](/tutorials/push-pull-compensation/)

 ### Step 3: Create the Embroidery Vectors

 We recommend to make heavy use of layers and groups at this point.
 If you've traced an image, leave it as the lowest layer and set it invisible in the Layers or Objects palette.
 Any layer, group, or vector shape that is set invisible will be ignored by Ink/Stitch.

 Keep your initial traced vectors in their own layer and use them as a reference when designing embroidery vectors.
 Copy and paste then as necessary into a higher layer and work with the copies.

+Set parameters using `Extensions > Embroidery >Params`.
+To learn about the stitch types and how to apply them, have a look at the [Params](/docs/params/) section of this documentation.
+Each time you change parameter values, you'll be able to see the simulated result in a preview window.
+Once you are satisfied with the result, click `Apply and close` to save the values into your SVG-file.

-Use only AutoFill and Satin Columns in your designs.
-Begin converting filled areas to AutoFill regions.
-Each time you create an AutoFill shape, set its parameters using `Extensions > Embroidery >Params`.
-Then select it and run `Extensions > Embroidery > Embroider...`, which will cause it to show a stitch plan for just the selected object(s).
+For a detailed inspection of the result, select a vector path and run `Extensions > Embroidery > Embroider...`, which will cause it to show a stitch plan for just the selected object(s).
 Examine the resulting stitch plan using the node editor tool.
 Each vertex is a single stitch; the needle will penetrate the fabric and interlock with the bobbin thread at this point.
-Once done examining the stitch plan, undo the *Embroider* operation to remove the stitch plan and make your vectors visible again.
-Then make any changes necessary, re-run *Embroider*, and repeat until it looks right.
+Once done examining the stitch plan, undo the Embroider operation (`Ctrl+Z`) to remove the stitch plan and make your vectors visible again.

 At this point, save your SVG file.
-If Inkscape is starting to become sluggish (due to the memory leak), restart it before continuing.
+If Inkscape is starting to become sluggish (due to an Inkscape memory leak), restart it before continuing.

-Next, work on Satins.
-Remember that a Satin Column is defined by two lines that run along the edges of the column.
-It's usually a good idea to run satin along the outside border of a fill region.
-Inkscape makes this easy.
-Copy and paste the shape from the traced vectors, then disable Fill and enable Stroke.
-Set the stroke width to the desired satin width.
-Finally, use the `Path > Stroke to Path` option to convert just the stroke into its own path.

-At this point, it's necessary to cut the paths so that they aren't a continuous loop.
-The cut will also tell Ink/Stitch where to start stitching from.
-Add a point at the desired cut location by double-clicking on the path with the Node Editor tool active.
-Cut at this point by selecting at and pressing shift+b.
-Repeat for the second path.

-Now you've got an object made of two paths.
-They need to be going on the same direction for Satin Column to work.
-You can tell what direction the path goes in by enabling direction indicators in Inkscape's preferences.
-To reverse one of the paths, select one of its points and choose "Reverse Path".
-Bind this to ctrl+r in Inkscape's preferences.

-By now, it's likely that the two paths in the object have an unequal number of nodes.
-As described above, a Satin Column is made of consecutive pairs of points on the two paths.
-You have a couple of techniques available to make your nodes line up in pairs:

-* simplify the shape (`Ctrl+L`)
-* delete extra nodes
-* add more nodes
-* joining nodes

-Simplify first if necessary to reduce the path to a manageable number of nodes.
-Remember that machine embroidery is fairly imprecise and your final product will not have the incredibly fine details that you see on your screen, so simplifying can often be acceptable even if it changes the path.

-Next, _try_ to delete nodes or join.
-Inkscape will attempt to manipulate the neighboring nodes as necessary to keep the path the same, but it's not particularly good at this.
-Instead of deleting a troublesome point, it can often work better to simply add a matching point on the other path.

-Finally, run *Embroider* with the path selected and examine the output.
-Add, remove, and adjust points as necessary to make your satin look nice.

-You may find that you get the dreaded error, "object <name> has two paths with an unequal number of points".
-This can be confusing because it may _look_ like your paths have the same number of points.
-Usually this is because of duplicate points: multiple points with the exact same coordinates or very similar coordinates.
-To find them, drag-select each point in turn, examining the bottom status bar.
-It will tell how many points you've selected.
-If it looks like you've selected just one but Inkscape says you've selected 3, then it's likely that you've found your culprit.

-Often just pressing `Shift+J` (join nodes) will eliminate the extra points without modifying the shape.
-Sometimes it won't, and in cases like that, I've had luck with adding extra points on either side of the "cluster", then delete the "cluster".
-The extra points anchor the shape and disallow Inkscape from messing it up.
-Then it may be possible to delete the added points, or just add points to the other path to match with them.

--> mention rungs + images to clarify process
-{: .notice--warning }

 ### Step 4: Ordering